alexanderenrique/alexanderenrique.github.io/src/general/Today-I-Learned.md

 ## Learnings

+### 10/16/2025
+- Learned about TLS handshake and how it works.

 ### 10/15/2025
 - Learned about Brewster angles again.
   - p-polarized light (polarized in the plane of incidence) is not reflected — it all transmits.